noderaider/redux-idle-monitor/README.md

 A React component and Redux connector to add functionality to invoke events at various stages of idleness during a users session.

-:rocket: **Now supports active user synchronization across multiple tabs / windows.**
+:zap: **Now supports realtime synchronization across tabs when user is active.
+Tested IE10+ / Edge, Chrome, FireFox**

 `npm i -S redux-idle-monitor`

 Can be used standalone with redux or in tandem with [react-redux-idle-monitor](https://npmjs.com/packages/react-redux-idle-monitor) to track whether a user is idle and progress them through a set of idle status actions with varying timeouts.

-See a working demo in a real project at [redux-webpack-boilerplate](https://cchamberlain.github.io/redux-webpack-boilerplate)
+See a working demo in a real project at [redux-webpack-boilerplate](https://redux-webpack-boilerplate.js.org)

 ### How it works